ITISFoundation/sct_label_utils/README.md

 # Label Utils (SCT)

-Spinal Cord Toolbox (SCT) simple GUI utility to label spinal cord images.
+Simple GUI utility to label spinal cord images.
+This is a subset of all the commands available with the Spinal Cord Toolbox.
 Spinal Cord Toolbox (SCT) is a comprehensive, free and open-source set of command-line tools dedicated to the processing and analysis of spinal cord MRI data see the [GitHub Repo](https://github.com/spinalcordtoolbox/spinalcordtoolbox) for more information.

 ## For developers: how the service app works